5 Smart Credit Strategies for Small Business Owners

 Good business credit is considered an economic resource that makes up the financial foundation of a company.
 However, almost half of small-business borrowers get a “no” because of credit scores, according to the Federal Reserve Banks of New York, Atlanta, Cleveland and Philadelphia.

 Here are a few smart strategies on how to qualify for an SBA loan and manage your scores.
 For more information, search “credit scores” on the SmartBiz Small Business Blog.The ability to acquire low-cost funds when you need them is a vital component of running a successful business.
 Click To Tweet

 Choose and Use Business Credit Cards Wisely

-A great way to build your credit score is by responsible use of a business credit card.
+A great way to build your credit score and qualify for an SBA loan is by responsible use of a business credit card.
 Business credit cards can offer better sign-up bonuses and reward rates than consumer cards.
 When used appropriately, the right card can help you preserve cash flow and grow your business.
 Fair warning: Don’t fall for a “teaser rate” or you might be in for a nasty surprise when that rate expires.
 Our friends at NerdWallet have put together a “best of” list that takes every detail into consideration: Best Small Business Credit Cards of 2016.